iPSC Reprogramming Vectors & Viruses

 - Minicircle DNA, available with either a CMV or EF1α promoter and a GFP reporter for transgene expression, is the only truly xeno-free plasmid without any sequence of bacterial or viral origin and is ideal for xeno-free iPSC reprogramming.

-- Using oriP/EBNA1 (Epstein-Barr nuclear antigen-1)-based episomal vectors have been shown to be effective in the reprogramming of human cord blood cells (CB) or peripheral blood (PB) cells, presenting great potential applications in future regenerative medicine due to its easy accessibility as compared to isolation of same type of cells from bone marrow.
+- Episomal Vectors based on oriP/EBNA1 (Epstein-Barr nuclear antigen-1) have been shown to be effective in the reprogramming of human cord blood cells (CB) or peripheral blood (PB) cells, presenting great potential applications in future regenerative medicine due to its easy accessibility as compared to isolation of same type of cells from bone marrow.

 - Licensed from the University of Toronto, highly sensitive and universally applicable EOS lentiviral and adenoviral vectors are available for immediate iPSC identification.
 The EOS (Early Transposon promoter and Oct-4 and Sox2 enhancers) element is a newly identified promoter that is only functional in stem cells, not differentiated cells, and is thus useful as a reporter promoter for stem cell identification.